cdapio/cdap/cdap-docs/admin-manual/source/operations/troubleshooting.rst

 Console *Services Explorer* shows the ``log.saver`` Service as not OK, in addition to seeing error messages in the logs.

-By default, the buffer keeps eight buckets of events in memory.
+By default, the Log Saver process is limited to 1GB of memory and the buffer keeps eight buckets of events in memory.
 Each event bucket contains logs generated for one second.
-The Log Saver process is limited to 1GB of memory.
 When it is expected that logs exceeding these settings will be produced, for example, greater than 1GB of logs generated in eight seconds, increase the memory allocated to the Log Saver or increase the number of Log Saver instances.
 If the cluster has limited memory or containers available, you can choose instead to decrease the number of in-memory event buckets.